-Now, the important issue is that both of those two states had been delegated the authority to administer the environmental protection of their own water resources (those resources are not federal resources – they are state resources).
+Now, the important issue is that both of those two states (WY and PA) had been delegated the authority to administer the environmental protection of their own water resources (those resources are not federal resources – they are state resources).
 Moreover, the industry which EPA alleged caused contamination was regulated by the states – not the federal government.
 EPA actually had no right to move in to either area to conduct an investigation.

 The agency rapidly conducted investigations which its own sister agency, The United States Geological Survey, characterized as sloppy and a travesty of poor methodology and flawed, premature conclusions.
 By September of 2009 EPA published the following statements:

 •methane is released during drilling and fracing and other gas well work;